How to get rid of chin acne without declaring war on your face

 To get rid of chin acne, stop treating your chin like a crime scene.

 Most chin breakouts are the same basic acne process happening in a very annoying location: oil, sticky dead skin cells, a clogged follicle, Cutibacterium acnes, then inflammation.
-The adult-acne literature adds one extra detail that explains why the chin gets so much drama.
-In adults, acne often clusters around the lower face, chin, jawline, and neck, especially when hormones are part of the pattern.
+Adult-acne evidence adds one extra detail that explains why the chin gets so much drama: in adults, acne often clusters around the lower face, chin, jawline, and neck, especially when hormones are part of the pattern.

 So the routine is not complicated: